Graph Neural Networks in Recommender Systems: A Survey: User-item Collaborative Filtering

-To address the first issue, existing works enrich the original graph structure by adding edges or virtual nodes.
-In addition to the user-item graph, Multi-GCCF~\cite{sun2019multi} and DGCF~\cite{liu2020deoscillated} add edges between two-hop neighbors on the original graph to obtain the user-user and item-item graph.
+One strategy to address the first issue is to enrich the original graph structure by adding edges, such as links between two-hop neighbors and hyperedges.
+For instance, Multi-GCCF~\cite{sun2019multi} and DGCF~\cite{liu2020deoscillated} add edges between two-hop neighbors on the original graph to obtain the user-user and item-item graph.
 In this way, the proximity information among users and items can be explicitly incorporated into user-item interactions.
-Considering that previous works ignore the users' intents for adopting items, DGCF~\cite{wang2020disentangled} introduces virtual intent nodes, which decompose the original graph into a corresponding subgraph for each intent.
-With the constraints of independence of different intents, the disentangled representations under different intents can be learned by iteratively propagating information across the intent-aware subgraphs.
-The final representation is the integration of these disentangled representations, which represents the node from different aspects and has better expressive power.
+DHCF~\cite{ji2020dual} introduces the hyperedges and constructs the user/item hypergraphs, in order to capture explicit hybrid high-order correlations.
+Another strategy is to introduce virtual nodes for enriching the user-item interactions.
+For example, DGCF~\cite{wang2020disentangled} introduces virtual intent nodes and decomposes the original graph into a corresponding subgraph for each intent, which represents the node from different aspects and has better expressive power.
+HiGNN~\cite{li2020hierarchical2} creates new coarsened user-item graphs by clustering similar users/items and taking the clustered centers as new nodes, in order to explicitly capture hierarchical relationships among users and items.

-In terms of the second issue, sampling strategies are proposed to make GNN efficient and scalable to large-scale graph based recommendation tasks.
-PinSage~\cite{ying2018graph} designs a random-walk based sampling method to obtain the fixed size of neighborhoods with highest visit counts.
+In terms of the second issue, sampling strategies are proposed to make GNN efficient and scalable to large-scale graph-based recommendation tasks.
+PinSage~\cite{ying2018graph} designs a random-walk based sampling method to obtain the fixed size of neighborhoods with the highest visit counts.
 In this way, those nodes that are not directly adjacent to the central node may also become its neighbors.
-For the sake of inductive recommendation, IG-MC~\cite{zhang2019inductive} uses target user/item, and their one-hop neighbors as nodes to construct the subgraph.
-The enclosing subgraph design reduces the dependence on the original graph structure, which enhances its generalization for transferring the model to another dataset.
+Multi-GCCF~\cite{sun2019multi} and NIA-GCN~\cite{sun2020neighbor} randomly sample a fixed size of neighbors.
 Sampling is a trade-off between the original graph information and computational efficiency.
-PinSage includes more randomness while IG-MC sacrifices more graph information.
-In terms of transferring, the sampling method of IG-MC is preferable; otherwise, the strategy of PinSage might be better.
 The performance of the model depends on the sampling strategy and the more efficient sampling strategy for neighborhood construction deserves further studying.

-\subsubsection{Neighbor aggregation}
+\subsection{Neighbor aggregation}